RUB-NDS/SSH-Client-Signatures-Artifacts/README.md

 > you build PuTTY from source), adjust the command to include the relative or
 > absolute path.

+You can also find a pre-recorded demonstration of us running experiment E4 against a Windows-based PuTTY client [in the supp_material folder](supp_material/demo_putty_nonce_measurement.mp4).

 We cannot provide the tested SSH clients and agents as part of these artifacts due to licensing restrictions.
 However, the following tables based on Tables 4 and 5 in the paper may be helpful in reproducing the results: